sanger-tol/variantcalling/docs/usage.md

 .nextflow_log       # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

+The pipeline will split the intput fasta file into smaller files to run DeepVariant parallel.
+You can set the minimum split fasta file size from the command line.
+For example to set the minimum size as 10K using `--split_fasta_cutoff 10000`.

 ### Updating the pipeline